Walwan Dam

 Walwan Dam, (or Valvan Dam) is a gravity dam on the Indrayani river near Lonavla, Pune district in State of Maharashtra in India.
 It provides water to the nearby Khopoli Power Plant and to residents of Lonavla and Khandala and neighborhood villages.

 Specifications

-The height of the dam above lowest foundation is 26.36 m while the length is 1356 m.
+The height of the dam above the lowest foundation is 26.36 m while the length is 1356 m.
 The volume content is 182000 m3 and gross storage capacity is 72500000.00 m3.